Here's a short piece on this site's author. Firstly, might I thank you

 I've lived in London all of my life, I think I can tell when something needs either replacing or preserving, but as ever these notions are subject to personal taste.
 But i'm totally convinced that there is no real protection for our heritage, and that the architects and speculators are in control.
 Nothing is sacred to them, and it's getting worse.
 Something has to be done, and i'm so grateful that this internet thing is at my disposal, maybe I can make some people see the light.

 Oh yes, all about me.
 Well, what does one need to know?
 I suppose i've said it all.
-I would love to give a detailed biography with photographs, but lets face it, the internet is full of psychopaths, so I cant.
+I would love to give a detailed biography with photographs, but lets face it, the internet is full of very naughty persons, so I cant.
 So you'll just have to guess the rest.
 I could say, however, that I was an incorruptable and penniless tap-dancing bohemian, but I wont.
+Come on, spill the beans! [no]